Stella & Uhuru to Mweka

 Before dinner, Cathy presented us all with custom 'medals' – I even got one despite not summiting.
 Here I am with Paul, the joint hike leader.
 He said he wanted to turn around at the same point I did but his wife made him continue.
 Everyone was so nice to me, giving me a lot of credit for getting as far as I did.

-I later learned the Whiskey Route, the route we took, was the hardest of the multiple routes up Kilimanjaro.
 Below is the mess tent – a warm place to repair to twice a day for a big hot meal and a lot of laughs.
+I will miss this crowd.
+So much humour and camaraderie.

 Mweka camp is in a wooded area – I really enjoyed being among trees again.
 And no wind!
 So a good night's sleep.